MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

 ## Terminology

-In Mesh terms, the project you create in Unity and then upload to the Mesh Portal is called an *Environment*.
+In Mesh terms, the project you create in Unity and then upload to Mesh on the Web is called an *Environment*.

 ## Prerequisites